 - Sprinkle on sesame seeds.

 - Slide the Challah on its baking sheet into the oven and bake for 25 to 30 minutes.
-The Challah is done when it is a rich golden brown and registers 190°F/90°C in the very middle with an instant-read thermometer.
+It is done when it is a rich golden brown.
+For a precise assessment of its doneness, use an instant-read thermometer to measure its internal temperature—it should be around 190°F/90°C when done.
+Remove the pan from the oven.

 Notes